atoms-ufrj/polybuild/README.md

-From a concise specification of the microstructure of a linear architecture dispersed polymeric system, the quantities of different molecules in the simulated sample and the parameters referring to the simulation box, the polymer builder (polybuild) creates the configuration files, called xyz files, containing the positions of all particles for all molecular types in the sample.
+From a concise specification of the microstructure of a linear architecture dispersed polymeric system, the quantities of different molecules in the simulated sample and the parameters referring to the simulation box, the polybuild creates the configuration files, called xyz files, containing the positions of all particles for all molecular types in the sample.
 After that, it creates a file in a format recognized by the software Playmol[1] that packs the molecules in a simulation box with all the required